jhap1982/giveituruguay/2017/2017-02-15 - Madison Square Garden, New York City, NY, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Right on Time
+7. Right on Time
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-Sick Love
+10. Sick Love
-Search and Destroy
+11. Search and Destroy
-The Getaway
+12. The Getaway
-Suck My Kiss
+13. Suck My Kiss
-I Don't Want to Play in Your Yard part of JOSH
+14. I Don't Want to Play in Your Yard part of JOSH
-Under the Bridge
+15. Under the Bridge
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes